Father Le Loutre's War: Conflict begins

 At the Isthmus of Chignecto in August 1749, the Mi'kmaq attacked two British vessels thought to be preventing Acadians from joining the Acadian Exodus by leaving Beaubassin for Ile St. Jean.
 On September 18, several Mi'kmaq and Maliseets ambushed and killed three British men at Chignecto.
 Seven natives were killed in the skirmish.

 On 24 September 1749, the Mi'kmaq formally wrote to Governor Cornwallis through French missionary Father Maillard, proclaiming their ownership of the land, and expressing their opposition to the British actions in settling at Halifax.
 Some historians have read this letter as declaration of hostility against the British.
 Other historians have questioned that interpretation.

 On September 30, 1749, about forty Mi'kmaq attacked six men during the Raid on Dartmouth.
 The six men, under the command of Major Gilman, were in Dartmouth, Nova Scotia cutting trees near a saw mill.
 Four of them were killed on the spot, one was taken prisoner and one escaped.
-Two of the men were scalped and the heads of the others were cut off.
+Two of the men were scalped and the heads of the others were cut off by the Mi'kmaq.
 Major Ezekiel Gilman and others in his party escaped and gave the alarm.
 A detachment of rangers was sent after the raiding party and cut off the heads of two Mi'kmaq and scalped one.
 This raid was the first of eight against Dartmouth during the war.

 This raid was consistent with the Wabanaki Confederacy and New England's approach to warfare with each other since King William's War (1688).